sb8244/pow_starter_pack/README.md

 I setup a basic TOTP implementation as a pow extension to see what writing a custom extension was like.
 I don't think I'm going to finish it at the moment, but it can be found on the branch `pow-totp`.

+You can find the extension (not finished) at https://github.com/sb8244/pow_totp.

 # User Consumer

 There is an included sub-project that implements the consumer side of SSO.
 It has code for both server-server